IDCI-Consulting/PaymentBundle/Resources/docs/example/apple-pay.md

                 mode: one_click
 ```

-Then when creating your transaction you can pass extraData from the `applicationData`, here is an example to create a transaction in one click context for a cart:
+Then when creating your transaction you can pass extraData from the `applicationData` or `customData` fields (applicationData will be passed to apple pay for token verfication and customData is never used in apple pay), here is an example to create a transaction in one click context for a cart:

 ```php
 <?php